Does It Matter Which Air Purifier You Get?

 HEPA filters, or High-Efficiency Particulate Air filters, are widely considered to be the gold standard in air filtration.
 These filters are capable of trapping and removing up to 99.97% of airborne particles as small as 0.3 microns.
 With their fine mesh of fibers, HEPA filters effectively capture allergens, dust mites, pollen, pet dander, and even some bacteria and viruses.

-See also Can You Put An Air Purifier On Your HVAC?
+See also Is An Air Purifier Worth Having?

 One of the main advantages of HEPA filters is their ability to improve indoor air quality by reducing a wide range of common airborne irritants.
 HEPA filters are especially beneficial for those with allergies or asthma since they can help alleviate symptoms by reducing exposure to allergens and irritants.